golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/blinky.md

 ## Workflow

+### Build in the KASM container

-1. Go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `blinky` example:
+1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `blinky` example:

     ```bash
     cd ~/Desktop/magtag-training/app